 The THSCMP has increased public awareness of coastal issues through the students themselves, as well as through media reports and presentations at conferences.
-Port Isabel High School students presented THSCMP to coastal visitors at the Winter Outdoor Wildlife Expo (WOWE) in January 2017, at the South Padre Island Birding Center.
+Port Isabel High School students presented THSCMP to coastal visitors at the Winter Outdoor Wildlife Expo (WOWE) in January 2017 and 2018 at the South Padre Island Birding Center.
 One student gave an overview of the Program to the entire group while the rest of the students created teams to demonstrate the data collection activities.
 Tiffany Caudle presented a talk on the scientific impacts of the THSCMP at the Texas Chapter of the American Shore and Beach Preservation Association Symposium in Port Aransas, Texas in April 2017.
 A technical communication paper was published May 2017 in the Journal of Coastal Research describing the critical scientific data collected by THSMP students that helps scientists and coastal managers address coastal issues and understanding of dune and beach dynamics on the Texas coast (Caudle and Paine, 2017).
+A chapter about long-term monitoring of Mustang Island beaches by THSCMP students was written for a Geological Society of America guidebook that will be published later this fall.
 The website, too, continues to be instrumental in extending the reach of the program and increasing public awareness.

-SCIENTIFIC RESULTS OF 1997-2017 STUDIES
+SCIENTIFIC RESULTS: 1997-2018

 Profile data collected by the students are entered into BMAP (Beach Morphology and Analysis Package) in CEDAS (Coastal Engineering Design & Analysis System) version 4.0.
 BMAP, originally developed by the U.S. Army Corp of Engineers, is commonly used by coastal engineers and scientists in beach-profile analysis.
 Beach-volume calculations are then made using BMAP, and shoreline and vegetation-line positions are determined from field notes made by students and scientists.
 The shoreline is designated by the wet beach/dry beach boundary or a berm crest (a prominent break in slope between the forebeach and backbeach) for consistency with historical measurements (Gibeaut and Caudle, 2009).
-Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix B.Profile plots that contain all student collected data for each monitoring site are found in Appendix C. GPS mapped shoreline and vegetation line data for each monitoring site are found in Appendix D.
+Volume, shoreline, and vegetation-line plots for each monitoring site are found in Appendix B. Profile plots that contain all student collected data for each monitoring site are found in Appendix C. GPS mapped shoreline and vegetation line data for each monitoring site are found in Appendix D.

 Students participating in THSCMP have been collecting critical data since 1997 that is used by scientists at the Bureau to increase understanding of beach and dune recovery stages following major storms.
-Storm damage to beaches and dunes are indicated by the landward movement of shoreline and vegetation line positions and a decrease in sediment volume in the beach profile immediately after storms (fig. 14).
+Storm damage to beaches and dunes are indicated by the landward movement of shoreline and vegetation line positions and a decrease in sediment volume in the beach profile immediately after storms (fig. 15).
 The gradual seaward migration of the shore and vegetation lines plus sediment volume increases, tracks beach and dune recovery in the years following storms.

-Figure 14.
+Figure 15.
 Profile volume, shoreline, and vegetation-line changes at Galveston Island State Park, September 1994-April 2008.